OliHarris/rememrify-v1/README.md

 Sometimes anomalies are returned - the code can be tuned further to take care of these.

+Whole codebase could be re-written in at least ES6 at some point too...

 ## Available Scripts

 In the project directory you can run: